 Explore the depths of history and legend with the Codex Gigas, one of the most extraordinary and enigmatic works of all time.
-Also known as “The Great Codex” or “The Devil’s Bible”, the Codex Gigas is much more than just a book.
+Also known as ‘The Great Codex’ or ‘The Devil’s Bible’, the Codex Gigas is much more than just a book.
 It is a medieval masterpiece that defies convention and astonishes by its magnitude and content.
-This volume, written in the 13th century, is remarkable for its immense scale, its impressive illustrations and its mesmerising text, whose calligraphy indicates that it was written by a single person and in impeccable Latin.
+This volume, written in the 13th century, is remarkable for its immense scale, stunning illustrations and mesmerising text.
+Its calligraphy indicates that it was written by a single person in impeccable Latin.

 From its origins in the monastery of Podlažice in Bohemia to its current location in the National Library of Sweden, the Codex Gigas has fascinated scholars and enthusiasts alike.
 Who was the mysterious scribe behind this monumental work?
-How was a book of such dimensions created so early in history?
+How was a book of such dimensions created at such an early time in history?

 Now, thanks to Patrimonio Ediciones, you have the opportunity to own a faithful and detailed replica of the Codex Gigas.
-Dive into the pages of this historical treasure and discover the richness of its contents, from its enigmatic illustrations to its sacred and profane text.
+Immerse yourself in the pages of this historical treasure and discover the richness of its contents, from its enigmatic illustrations to its sacred and profane text.
 With Patrimonio Ediciones, you can hold this cultural treasure in your hands and explore its secrets for yourself.

 or God’s scale 8:1, 11’1×6’1 cm